crajjjj/ConditionalExpressionsExtended/README.md

 All animation mods should be compatible.
 Only mods that might cause issues are those that change the players facial expressions, which there shouldn't be many.

 Details:
-Random Emotions - (incompatible) similar feature with random expressions is included SL Emotions - compatible
+Random Emotions - (patch available) can replace random expressions if patch is installed SL Emotions - compatible
 Ostim - compatible
 Death Expressions (compatible)
-PC Head Tracking (compatible - better to disable expressions in mcm) Blush When Aroused - (compatible - patched version in downloads section) -  CEExtended has built in aroused expressions support.
+PC Head Tracking (compatible - better to disable expressions in mcm) Blush When Aroused - (compatible - patched version in downloads section in LL) -  CEExtended has built in aroused expressions support.
 Devious Devices - (compatible) - gags are compatible Toys framework - (compatible) - gags are compatible
 SL animations (compatible) - sl faction check (osmel patch + additional checks)